MusicDataset/md_homepage/content/musics/s/SonataK.457inCminorI.Allegromolto(1)-Wolfgang Amadeus Mozart.md

 ---
-title: Wolfgang Amadeus Mozart - Sonata K. 457 in C minor I. Allegro molto (1)
+title: Sonata K. 457 in C minor I. Allegro molto (1)
 description: This is the description for Sonata K. 457 in C minor I. Allegro molto by Wolfgang Amadeus Mozart
 composers: [Wolfgang Amadeus Mozart]
 periods: [Classical]